-On the input paths, if a 2 or 2p write latency is requested then the RAM clock enable is pipelined and a multicycle path is applied to all other RAM input signals.
-The 2p write latency also keeps the RAM input signals stable for an extra cycle, allowing an extra cycle of hold timing on the RAM inputs.
+On the input paths, the 2p write latency keeps the RAM input signals stable for an extra cycle, which allows an extra cycle of hold timing on the RAM inputs.
+If a 2 or 2p write latency is requested on the input paths, then the RAM clock enable is pipelined and a multicycle path is applied to all other RAM input signals.